Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/discovery/scope-governance-framework.md

 - Complexity: What has minimal effort vs. high impact?
 - Readiness: What is established and familiar within stakeholders?

-Finally, set a phased process starting with a Minimum Viable Product (MVP)—something useful, working, and focused.
+Finally, set a phased process starting with what is considered Time to Impact(TTI) — something useful, working, and focused.
 Everything else can wait in later phases, with timelines and standards decided on first.

 ### Align Stakeholders on scope and timeline